 As well as receiving specialist tuition from established writers, you’ll have exclusive access to six Masterclasses each year run by a Fellow of the Institute, a member of the MA team or a guest author.
 These Masterclasses are based on the Conservatoire model of music tuition and involve an expert public close-reading of a volunteered student text.

-You’ll study at our new £63 million development, the Curzon Building, which opened in September 2015 and boasts a richly stocked University Library, a wealth of digital learning resources, a new Students’ Union and a dedicated student support hub.
+You’ll study at both the home of the School of English in Millennium Point, and at our £63 million development the Curzon Building, which boasts a richly stocked University Library, a wealth of digital learning resources, a Students’ Union and a dedicated student support hub.

 "We are very fortunate students to have a Faculty who are pulling out all the stops to help writers of the future fulfil their writing ambitions.
 I appreciate the lengths that you and rest of the School of English go to, to make BCU's MA in Creative Writing course such an exciting experience.
 Thank you."
 Ms Shirley Lloyd, MA Creative Writing student and Student Academic Leader